Clara Germana Cele: Possession and death

 The girl, according to some, was said to have levitated five feet in the air, sometimes vertically and sometimes horizontally; when sprinkled with holy water, the girl is reported to have come out of this state of her satanic possession.

 According to a Lutheran Pastoral Handbook, one possessing these symptoms is an indication that an individual is truly possessed, rather than suffering from a mental illness.
 Consequently, two Roman Catholic priests, Rev. Mansueti (Director of the St. Michael's Mission) and Rev. Erasmus (her confessor), were appointed to perform an exorcism on Clara Germana Cele; this deliverance lasted for two days.
 During the exorcism, Clara's first action was to knock the Holy Bible from the priest's hands and grab his stole in an attempt to choke him with it.
 At the end of the exorcism, it was said that the demon was forced out and the girl was healed.

 For six years, Clara lived a demonic possession-free life.
 She felt ashamed for her behavior, asking for forgiveness while seeking humble pursuits.
 She died in 1912 from heart failure, at age 22.
-However, history had lost track of and forgotten Clara in some versions of her story.